 Today we'll fix that.

-If you've created and edited some of the posts beforehand, you can schedule the publication, and our Magento 2 Blog will publish them automatically.
+After you , you can schedule the publication, and our Magento 2 Blog will publish them automatically.

 To schedule blog posts in Magento: